At Against All Odds:

 Design and Production by Samir Parker

-Thanks to Edward Simpson and Iyesha Geeth Abbas
+with thanks to Edward Simpson, Aparna Kapadia and Iyesha Geeth Abbas.

 At first, a project on the creek in Sharjah, from where a large number of ships leave for Somali ports.